vionwinnie/old_website/starstockpicker.md

 |5|1.485|3.831|3.83|1.6|0.0081556|0.014077946|0.324343506|0.258543165|0.485366245|9.284521013|221.9177996|260.3835515|63.89780405|0.014547648|0.05190279|

 ## Standardization And Random Forest Classifier:
-For each training set, I first replace the NaN value with the column mean and then feed the training set to I then use the sklearn toolkit to run my random forest classifier.
-To avoid overfitting, I set the maximum depth of the trees to be 10.
+For each training set, I first replace the NaN value with the column mean and then feed the training set to standardization and then  run my random forest classifier.

 Because this is a time series data where the latest week’s prediction is influenced by the most recent week’s data points, I have decided to train and test my model with an expanding window approach.
 For predicting Sep 2017 stock picking for example, I will first train my model with Jan 2004-Aug 2017 data and then use the model parameters for September prediction.